 Summer is almost here!
-Soon farmers’ markets will be bustling as consumers flock to buy fruits, vegetables, cheeses, and even meat from local farmers.
-While we at D2D enjoy shopping at the occasional farmer’s market, we had to ask ourselves – what food safety regulation applies to the food there?
-The same as or different than the fruits and vegetables we buy at the grocery store?
+Soon farmers’ markets will be bustling as consumers flock to buy fruits, vegetables, cheeses, and meats from local farmers.
+While we at D2D enjoy shopping at farmer’s market, we had to ask ourselves: what food safety regulations apply to these foods?
+Is it the same as or different than the foods we buy at the grocery store?

 Is it possible to buy locally AND buy safely?

-This made us wonder if farmers’ markets can deliver on both the expectation of safe products and locally sourced food.
+This made us wonder if farmers’ markets can deliver on both the expectation of safe products and locally-sourced foods.

-How safe is the produce you just bought from the local farmers’ market?
+How safe is the product you just bought from the local farmers’ market?

 Do federal food safety regulations apply to locally grown products sold directly to consumers?

 It depends, but most farmers selling their products at farmers’ markets qualify for some exemptions to the level of food safety regulations practiced by larger producers.

 According to the Food Safety Modernization Act (FSMA) passed by U.S. Congress and signed into law by President Obama in 2011, food safety requirements depend on a farm’s income.